 Next, fold in the ends of the paper by laying the gift on its side.
 Starting at one end, fold a short side toward the center of the box, creating a crisp, pointed end at the corner of each long end of the paper.
-Tape in place.
+Crease wrapping paper to keep its shape and prevent tearing.
 Repeat this step for the remaining short ends on each side of the gift.
 Fold the bottom flap up on each side and secure with double-sided tape.
 Then fold the top flaps down, securing again with double-sided tape.

 Once the Christmas present is wrapped, it's time to make it look pretty.
 Hide tape used to secure the sides of a gift with a thick ribbon.
 Dress up the present with a beautiful bow made from ribbon (here we show you how to make a tiered bow).
 Pick something that complements the wrapping paper, like this two-toned bow, or make any one of our easy handmade gift bows.
 Choosing a DIY option adds a personal touch to your present.
 We'll show you how to make a pom-pom bow or make a chrysanthemum bow by cutting into a wide ribbon.